itmicus/cmdbuild_docker/README.md

 ### CMDBuild

 [CMDBuild](http://www.cmdbuild.org/en) is a web environment in which you can configure custom solutions for IT Governance, or more generally for asset management.
 ![cmdbuild_logo](http://www.cmdbuild.org/logo.png)

 ### Information
+12/07/2019 Add CMDBuild 3.1 with old version ready2use

 This is the unofficial repository with all the versions of cmdbuild.
 I will update the repository every time there is a new version of cmdbuild available